-At Free for Life International we partner with organizations and individuals globally to meet the needs of trafficking survivors through financial, emotional and spiritual support.
+At Free for Life International we partner with organizations and individuals globally to meet the needs of trafficking survivors and those who are considered to be in high risk of being trafficked.
+We partner by providing financial, emotional and spiritual support.

 The rescue and restoration of victims of Human Trafficking and the elimination of modern-day slavery

 To focus our efforts in 4 main areas – what we like to call the 4 S’s: Shelters, Stations (Border Monitoring), Scholarships, & Sustainable Projects.

 Free for Life International: Ministry Model

 - Free for Life International partners with shelters and individuals globally to meet the needs of trafficking survivors through financial, emotional, and spiritual support.